 Learn about our policy and read members’ current disclosures.

 - Recommendation Process Graphic

 View a graphic about our process for developing recommendations.

 Overview of the methods and processes used by the Task Force.

 General Methods Articles | Health Equity and Specific Populations Articles | Technical Briefs and Other Evidence Reports

 General Methods Articles

 Read articles that provide further details on the Task Force’s methodology.

-Read articles and other resources that provide details on methods relevant to the development of Task Force recommendations for specific populations based on sex, age, race/ethnicity, and other factors.
+Read articles related to the Task Force’s focus on addressing health equity and systemic racism and articles relevant to the development of recommendations for specific populations based on sex, age, race and ethnicity, and other factors.
 A summary of the Task Force's approach to specific populations is available on the Specific Populations page.

 Note: All publications are reflections of the Task Force’s methods at the time of publication.
 For current Task Force methods, please refer to the Task Force’s Procedure Manual.